Curator

 Curated by Sophie Davis

-Fire-lit kettle is an exhibition that takes this language as a starting point to engage a group of artists, motivated by the desire to explore its affective and critical potential.
+Fire-lit kettle took this language as a starting point to engage a group of artists, motivated by the desire to explore its affective and critical potential.
+The works included offer different perspectives on how to sustain and understand creative practice, gravitating to what is raw over what is resolved.

 Georgette Brown, And Holds Us At The Center While the Spiral Unwinds, 2020, acrylic paint, mediums and rope on canvas.